epiverse-trace/tutorials/instructors/files/04-practical-tutors.md

 Within your room, Write your answers to these questions:

-- Interpret: How would you communicate these results to a decision-maker?
+- Interpret the results: How would you explain these findings to a decision-maker?
 - Compare: What differences do you observe compared to the outputs from other rooms (if available)?